 1. Opt Out of Automatic Credit Limit Increases

-Some banks raise your credit card limit without asking.
-That’s not always helpful.
-If you’ve struggled with spending in the past or want tighter control over your finances, you can call and ask them to stop future increases.
+Some banks raise your credit card limit automatically.
+If you’ve struggled with spending in the past, reduce that temptation by asking your lenders to stop automating future increases.

 - Keep utilization in a healthy range

-- Avoid large balances you can’t pay off quickly
+- Avoid balances that are hard to pay off

-- Feel more in control of your credit use
+- Stay in control of your credit use

 If Your Balances Are Already Too High